-The holiday ends in Hanoi with a transfer to Hanoi airport, this is included in the price with redspokes.
-If you decide to stay in Vietnam, beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.
+The holiday ends in Hanoi with a transfer to Hanoi airport, this is included in the tour price.
+If you decide to stay in Vietnam beyond the last day of the tour, redspokes can help you organise extra accommodation and transfers to the airport if needed.

 Passport and Visa

 You must be in possession of a valid passport and visa.
 Certain exemptions apply please follow the link here vietnamembassy.org.uk.
 Passport must be valid for at least 6 months after date of arrival or 1 month after expiration of visa.
 Visa application forms for UK residents can be obtained by clicking here.

 If you would prefer to pay an agent to get your visa, we would suggest using Travcour (UK) Ltd. They have been in the visa business for 25 years & offer our customers a £5 discount on all visas purchased.